-- CNV.5 The CNVMP shall also describe measures adopted to meet the requirements of German Standard DIN4150-3:1999, and as a minimum shall address the following aspects with regard to construction vibration: - (a) vibration sources, including machinery, equipment and construction techniques to be used; - (b) preparation of building condition reports on 'at risk' buildings prior to, during and after completion of works, where for the purposes of this condition an 'at risk' building is one at which the levels in the German Standard DIN4150-3: 1999 are likely to be approached or exceeded; - (c) use of building condition surveys to determine the sensitivity of the building(s) on the adjacent sites to ground movement in terms of the Line 1-3 criteria of the DIN standard; - (d) provision for the determination of buildings that require post-condition surveys to be undertaken following the commencement of blasting; - (e) identification of any particularly sensitive activities in the vicinity of the proposed works (e.g. commercial activity using sensitive equipment such as radiography or mass-spectrometry) including Plant and Food Research (at 118-120 Mt Albert Road, Mt Albert), the Institute of Environmental Science and Research (Hampstead Road, Sandringham) and Caltex Western Springs (at 778-802 Great North Road, Grey Lynn); - (f) alternative management and mitigation strategies where compliance with German Standard DIN4150-3:1999 cannot be achieved; - (g) the measures that will be undertaken by the Requiring Authority to communicate and obtain feedback from affected stakeholders on vibration management measures; - (h) methods for monitoring and reporting on construction vibration; and - (i) methods for receiving and responding to complaints about construction vibration. - CNV.5A Blasting activities may exceed the limits of NZS6803:1999 Acoustics Construction Noise subject to the following: - (a) For buildings that are not occupied for any blast, the air overpressure limit shall be 133 dBZ Lpeak unless agreement is reached with the owner (in conjunction with a building pre-condition survey) that a higher limit may apply; and - (ab) For buildings that are occupied for any blast, and where there is less than 20 blasts to be undertaken on the site over the entire project, the air overpressure limit shall be Lpeak-128 dBZ Lpeak; and - (bc) For buildings that are occupied for any blast, and where there is more than 20 blasts to be undertaken on the site over the entire project, the air overpressure limit of Lpeak 122dBZ Lpeak shall not be exceeded more than 5% of the time, and no blast shall exceed Lpeak 128dBZ Lpeak. - CNV.5B The Guideline vibration limits set out in DIN 4150-3:1999 may be exceeded for up to 5% of the blasts as measured over any twenty blasts on the foundation of any building outside the designation boundary.
-However, no blasting activities shall exceed 10mm/s irrespective of the frequency of the blast material, unless CNV.6 applies. - CNV.5C Construction activities identified in the Central Interceptor Vibration Assessment, Tonkin & Taylor, July 2012 as being short-term vibration sources with at a "High Risk" of exceeding the DIN 4150-3:1999 shall be conducted so that not more than 5% of the activities undertaken (measured over at least 20 representative samples of the relevant activity on any residential building) exceed the relevant criterion in DIN 4150-3:1999 and no activity shall exceed 10mm/s irrespective of the frequency of the activity measured, unless CNV.6 applies.
+- CNV.5 Each CNVMP shall also describe measures adopted to meet the requirements of German Standard DIN4150-3:1999, and as a minimum shall address the following aspects with regard to construction vibration: - (a) vibration sources, including machinery, equipment and construction techniques to be used; - (b) preparation of building condition reports on 'at risk' buildings prior to, during and after completion of works, where for the purposes of this condition an 'at risk' building is one at which the levels in the German Standard DIN4150-3: 1999 are likely to be approached or exceeded; - (c) use of building condition surveys to determine the sensitivity of the building(s) on the adjacent sites to ground movement in terms of the Line 1-3 criteria of the DIN standard; - (d) provision for the determination of buildings that require post-condition surveys to be undertaken following the commencement of blasting; - (e) identification of any particularly sensitive activities in the vicinity of the proposed works (e.g. commercial activity using sensitive equipment such as radiography or mass-spectrometry) including Plant and Food Research (at 118-120 Mt Albert Road, Mt Albert), the Institute of Environmental Science and Research (Hampstead Road, Sandringham) and Caltex Western Springs (at 778-802 Great North Road, Grey Lynn) along with the details of consultation with the land owners of the sites where the sensitive activities are located and any management measures that will be adopted based on this consultation; - (f) alternative management and mitigation strategies where compliance with German Standard DIN4150-3:1999 cannot be achieved; - (g) the consultation undertaken by the Requiring Authority with affected stakeholders to develop the proposed vibration management measures and any feedback received from those stakeholders, along with the vibration management measures that will be adopted based on this consultation; - (h) methods for monitoring and reporting on construction vibration; and - (i) methods for receiving and responding to complaints about construction vibration. - CNV.6 Air overpressure limits may exceed the limits of NZS6803:1999 Acoustics Construction Noise but shall be subject to the following limits, measured and assessed in accordance with AS2187.2-2006 Explosives Storage and Use, Part 2: Use of Explosives: - (a) For buildings that are not occupied for any blast event, the air overpressure limit shall be 133 dBZ Lpeak unless agreement is reached in writing with the owner(s) (in conjunction with a building pre-condition survey) that a higher limit may apply; - (b) For buildings that are occupied for any blast event, and where there are less than 20 blast events to be undertaken on the site over the entire project, the air overpressure limit shall be 128 dBZ Lpeak; and - (c) For buildings that are occupied for any blast event, and where there are more than 20 blast events to be undertaken on the site over the entire project, the air overpressure limit of 122dBZ Lpeak shall not be exceeded more than 5% of the time, and no blast event shall exceed 128dBZ Lpeak.